-Bigger problem happened among intellectual people, because they needed to discuss, debate, sometimes fight each other because each one has their own strong confidence on their ideas, but they were in the group all the way, more than 10 years, without broken up at all.
+More bigger problem happened among intellectual people, because they needed to discuss, debate, sometimes fight each other because each one has their own strong confidence on their ideas, but they were in the group all the way, more than 10 years, without broken up at all.
+In the end intellectual people made growth our ministry and organization into entire of Korea.